 " Tales in the Sand, a guide to identifying arid zone fauna using spoor and other sign" is an identification manual written by Katherine Moseby, Theresa Nano and Rick Southgate which aims to encourage and train arid zone residents and visitors in the new technique.
 Data will be stored on a national database and anyone interested in contributing to this national database or obtaining a copy of the booklet can contact Katherine or Rick at Tracking Australia (firstname.lastname@example.org).

-Feral cats continue to be the major cause of extinction of many natural and reintroduced populations of mammals and birds and conventional baiting, shooting and trapping are often not sufficient to reduce cat predation rates sufficiently.
+Feral cats continue to be the major cause of extinction of many natural and reintroduced populations of mammals and birds.
 Cats are reluctant to take baits or enter traps when live prey are abundant.
-Ecological Horizons have been developing a novel technique that sprays cats with toxic gel that they ingest whilst grooming, hence circumventing the problem of having to lure cats to food baits.
+Ecological Horizons have been developing a novel technique that sprays cats with toxic gel that they ingest whilst instinctively grooming, hence circumventing the problem of having to lure cats to food baits and reducing the non-target risk to native species that do not groom.

-With funding assistance from SA Government Innovation vouchers, SA DEWNR, The Foundation for Australia's Most Endangered Animals, Sporting Shooters Association of Australia, Bush Heritage Australia, The Government of Australia and Electranet, Ecological Horizons have funded and managed the optimisation of grooming traps by SA engineering design firm Applidyne.
-The original prototype field tested at Venus Bay CP in 2015 incorporated four rangefinder sensors, a programmable audiolure, a camera that photographs all activations, solar-charged battery and an electric motor-tensioned spring that fires sealed doses of toxic gel at 60m/second.
+With funding assistance from SA Government Innovation vouchers, SA DEWNR, The Foundation for Australia's Most Endangered Animals, Sporting Shooters Association of Australia, The Government of Australia, IGO and Electranet, Ecological Horizons have funded and managed the design and development of Felixers by SA engineering firm Applidyne.
+These patented devices incorporate four rangefinder sensors, a programmable audiolure, a camera that photographs all activations, solar-charged battery and an electric motor-tensioned spring that fires sealed doses of toxic gel at 60m/second.
 The sensors ensure that animals smaller or larger than a cat or fox do not activate the trap which holds 20 measured doses and can operate without intervention for several months.
-Five optimised units are being tested in early 2016 at a range of field sites prior to production of more units to be deployed as a sustainable tool to control trap- or bait-shy cats in areas of high conservation value.

 WOMPA? - Inspiring Kids, Empowering Naturalists, Informing Biologists